Dairy-free black bean burgers are the perfect dinner for Meatless Monday.

 oil for frying

-Add oats or oat flour 1/4 cup at a time.
-Mixture will get thick.
+Add oats or oat flour 1/4 cup at a time to the bean mixture, it will get thick.

-Form bean mixture into patties, approximately ½ inch thick and fry patties in a small amount of oil until slightly firm.
+Form bean mixture into patties, approximately ½ inch thick.